NCCPA is committed to making its website accessible to all individuals. Please click here to review our Accessibility Statement.

 No. You are not required to report any incidents that occurred and were resolved prior to your entry into the PA Program.
 It is suggested that those incidents be reported directly to your PA Program.

 You may use the Verify PA Certification page to verify the current status of a PA’s certification.
-If you find that a PAs certification has been revoked, you may submit a request for additional information.
+If you find that a PAs certification has been revoked, or that there are other disciplinary actions present, you may request a disciplinary report for additional information.
 Requests for additional information will be processed in compliance with NCCPA’s Information Disclosure Policy.

 In accordance with the policies for CAQ, NCCPA may revoke a CAQ when probation or other terms and conditions are placed on a PAs state license or ability to practice.
 To become eligible for a CAQ and remain eligible, you must hold a current and unencumbered PA license.